practicalmeteor/meteor-munit/README.md

 * `clientTest<Name>` same as above, but will only run in the browser
 * `serverTest<Name>` same as above, but will only run on the server

-The test cases in the array of tests, can have the following properties:
+The test cases in the array of `tests`, can have the following properties:

 * `name`: the name of the test case (**required**)
 * `func`: the test case function (**required**)